dbca-wa/ckan-o-sweave/README.md

 collaborative editing, provides Latex markup (versus the very restrictive Markdown markup in CKAN), and de-couples the report structure from CKAN's structure and organisation of digital content.
-* The solution architecture decouples data (and data management) from report structure (defined by report editors) form report layout (defined in the template) from report content (written by authors).
+* The solution architecture decouples data (data managers and timing of updates) from report structure (defined by report editors) from report layout (defined in the template) from report content (written by authors) while providing fine-grained permission management.
-* Automation speeds up and simplifies the report publishing process, and makes reports reproducible and defensible.
+* Automation speeds up and simplifies the report publishing process, and makes reports reproducible and the delivered insight defensible.

 ### Choice of technologies